Taking Close Up Photographs

 Cameras are generally designed for taking photographs of people and scenes, they are not naturally good at taking close ups.
 You need to bear this in mind; good close up photographs are more difficult to take than everyday photographs of people and landscapes.

-Check to see what the minimum focussing distance is for your camera, and whether it has a "macro" mode for taking close up photographs, which is often indicated by the symbol of a flower shown here.
-Don't try to take photographs closer to your subject than the minimum focussing distance for your camera. a picture that is out of focus it is no use to anyone.
+Check to see what the minimum focussing distance is for your camera, and whether it has a "macro" mode for taking close up photographs, often indicated by the symbol of a flower shown here.
+Don't try to take photographs closer to your subject than the minimum focussing distance for your camera.
+A picture that is out of focus it is no use to anyone.

-Make sure that there is plenty of light, and note that you can't rely on your eyes to tell you this.
+Make sure that there is plenty of light, and remember that you can't rely on your eyes to tell you this.
 I can't emphasise this point enough!

 The range of sensitivity of the human eye is much greater than any camera ever made.
 Your eyes adapt automatically to the ambient light level, and they have an enormous range.
-In dim light your eyes and brain work together so that the light seems to you to be quite adequate, but a camera can't do this.
-In dim conditions it simply doesn't have enough light take a decent photograph.
+In addition, what you think you see is not only the information that is coming in through your retina, your brain uses what the eyes tell it and what it knows about a scene to build up the picture that you ‘see’.
+In dim light your eyes and brain work together so that the light seems to be quite adequate to show the scene, but a camera can't do this, it can only work with the light that is actually coming through the lens.
+In dim conditions the camera simply doesn't have enough light take a decent photograph.

 Bright light is needed when taking close ups to make sure that as much as possible of the subject is in focus.
 In dim light or artificial light the camera opens up the aperture in its lens to let in more light, but at some point the aperture becomes fully open; after that the shutter speed is reduced so that the exposure takes longer, which again lets in more light.
 The problems with this are;